eml-eda/riscvsim-dpm/README.md

 There are 4 functions to move across idle, run and sleep states, 2 functions that controls the recording of the power consumption, and one to read the recorded value from the component.
 There are also 3 functions that simply set the states defined by GVSoC.

-The `switch_on()` function is needed to start the power sources of all components in any case, otherwise the system doesn't account the power consumption.
+The `switch_on()` function could be needed to start the power sources of all components in any case, otherwise the system doesn't account the power consumption.

 ## Describing a new state